BED & BREAKFAST ACADEMY BLOG

 5. Should you charge for B&B welcome basket goodies?

-When I talk about a welcome basket, it isn't necessarily a basket with everything piled in - though that lots nice and welcoming.
-I'm really talking about all of the little extras you provide for your guests.
+When I mention a welcome basket, I don't mean just a basket with everything piled in, though that looks nice and welcoming.
+Out of Eden offers a selection of baskets, including a rustic crate that I particularly like.
+What I'm really talking about are all the little extras you provide for your guests.

-Whether you give your guests a welcome basket or not depends on how much you charge and the type of guests you’re catering to.
+Whether you give your guests a welcome basket or not depends on your pricing and the type of guests you cater to.

-The more expensive and luxurious the accommodation, the more attention to detail ( and little treats ) I would expect to see as a guest.
+The more expensive and luxurious the accommodation, the more attention to detail and little treats guests will expect.

-If your B&B is catering to guests who are really just after a bed for the night, then it may be less important to you than a B&B that is looking to attract guests to stay for longer periods of time and who wants to turn them into repeat business.
+If your B&B mainly serves guests who just need a bed for the night, a welcome basket might be less important than for a B&B that attracts guests staying for longer periods and aiming to create repeat business.

-It's important to consider your budget and costs, but also think a bit strategically and consider the long term benefits of making your guest feel special.
-Balance the cost of providing a few extras now with the possibility of turning those guests into repeats, who are booking direct and saving you 15% on OTA fees!
+Consider your budget and costs, but also think strategically about the long-term benefits of making your guests feel special.
+Balance the cost of providing a few extras now with the potential of turning those guests into repeats, who book directly and save you 15% on OTA fees!

 I used to provide a whole lemon drizzle cake and homemade shortbread for each set of arriving guests.
-There was also fresh milk in the fridge and bottled water and filtered tap water.
+There was also fresh milk in the fridge and bottled and filtered tap water.
+But I charged a lot for my B&B rooms and relied on repeat guests, so that approach maybe overkill for your business.

-I lost count of the number of guests who left a review saying they loved all of the extras.
-And invariably they came back!
+Many guests left reviews saying they loved all the extras, and they often came back!

 My repeat guests eventually accounted for 70% of my bookings.
-And I’m pretty confident saying that, having got the B&B basics right, that the lemon drizzle was directly responsible for a lot of those repeat guests!
+I'm confident that, after getting the B&B basics right, the lemon drizzle cake played a big part in that repeat business!

 What you include in your bed and breakfast welcome basket is going to depend on your time commitments, the type of guests you want to attract, budget and the cost.